 I am a Professor of English and Associate Dean at Centenary College of Louisiana.
-I teach courses in American Literature, digital media studies, gender studies and queer theory, science fiction, and cultural studies.
+I teach courses in American Literature, gender studies and queer theory, science fiction, and cultural studies.
 I also direct Centenary’s First-Year Program, Trek.

-As a member of our Communication program faculty, I teach courses in Digital Rhetoric and Cultures.
+As a member of our Communication program faculty, I teach courses in digital rhetoric and digital media studies.
 Most recently, I’ve been interested in “procedural rhetoric,” a term derived from game studies, as an approach to understanding our interactions with built environments, including the educational spaces such as the university classroom.